ashuk1109/smart-contract-lottery/README.md

 ```shell
 npx hardhat test
 ```
--> Runs all unit teste for the contract
+-> Runs the test suite for the contract

 Note: